Jaspero/ng-confirmations/README.md

 constructor(private _confirmation: ConfirmationService) {}
 ```

-Then use the `create(title: string, message: string, settings: ConfirmSettings)` method to initiate thr confirmation modal.
+Then use the `create(title: any, message: any, settings: ConfirmSettings)` method to initiate the confirmation modal.

 ```typescript
 open() {